 Analysis and evaluation

 It is important to evaluate the success of your online events.
 This can only be done, if you come up with SMART event objectives upfront.
 You can use various sources to measure your event results:

-- If you kept track of viewers data (automatic check-in and check-out of online viewers) you can send an event survey to the attendees.
+- If you check-in your online viewers, you can send an event survey to the attendees, after the event.

-- The live stream software gives you data about the viewers’ behaviour: how many viewers?
-If you divided up your program in smaller elements, you can evaluate each element individually.
+- The live stream software gives you data about the viewers’ behaviour.
+If you divide your program into smaller elements, you can evaluate each element individually.

 Smart (re)use of your online content

 There are many ways to use and reuse the content of your online event.
 Of course, you can offer the complete live stream after the event.
 But digital content is especially suitable for multiple different channels — before, during and after the event.